Ochlology

 time, accurate in our state of "rest," becomes inappropriate if applied to another system

 in motion relative to us.
+That is a truism not merely in physics.
 Some years, if measured by the width of

-rings in a tree trunk, are longer or shorter than others.
+rings in a tree trunk, are longer or shorter than other years.
 Can it

 be that ephemeris time

-is incongruent also for descriptions of the market, where all
+is incongruent also for descriptions of the market.
+Are not all

 * See, for example, the